Stationary entrance Markov chains, inducing, and level-crossings of random walks: Introduction

+Let us stress that the above simple probabilistic explanation of invariance of the measures in \eqref{eq: measures def} neither clarifies how to {\it find} them and why they have the form given, nor allows us to prove their uniqueness.
+Therefore, we use an entirely different method.

-Our approach is built on {\it inducing}, a basic tool of ergodic theory, introduced by S.\ Kakutani in 1943.
-We will need to use infinite ergodic theory since in many cases of interest the invariant measure $\mu$ of $Y$ is infinite.
-So is the Haar measure $\lambda$ on $\ZZ$, invariant for the random walk~$S$ (in $\R^d$), whose dual with respect to $\lambda$ is $-S$, hence \eqref{eq: measures def} reads as
+Our approach is built on {\it inducing}, a basic tool of ergodic theory, introduced by S.~Kakutani in 1943.
+We need to use infinite ergodic theory since in many cases of interest the invariant measure $\mu$ of the chain $Y$ is infinite.
+In particular, so is the Haar measure $\lambda$ on the subgroup $\ZZ$ of $\R^d$.
+Since $\lambda$ is invariant for the random walk~$S$ and the dual of $S$ with respect to $\lambda$ is $-S$, the first formula in \eqref{eq: measures def} reads as

-This example provides all the applications of our approach presented in this paper (see Section~\ref{Sec: Application to RWs}).
-Our main interest in level-crossings of random walks in dimension one, corresponding to $A=\pm [0,\infty)$.
-We also briefly consider the other choices of $A$, two of which are mentioned below.
+This example provides all applications of inducing presented in this paper (see Section~\ref{Sec: Application to RWs}).
+Our main interest is in level-crossings of random walks in dimension one, corresponding to $A=\pm [0,\infty)$.
+We also briefly consider other choices of $A$, two of which are discussed below.

-First, let $A \subset \ZZ$ be such that both $A$ and $A^c$ have non-empty interior, and assume that the walk $S$ is topologically recurrent on $\ZZ$, so $d=1$ or $d=2$.
-Then $\lambda_A^{entr}$ is always invariant for the entrance chain into $A$ and finite if $A$ is bounded.
+First, let $A \subset \ZZ$ be such that both sets $A$ and $A^c$ have non-empty interior, and assume that the walk $S$ is topologically recurrent on $\ZZ$, so $d=1$ or $d=2$.
+Then the measure $\lambda_A^{entr}$ is always invariant for the entrance chain $S^{\to A}$ into $A$ and is finite if $A$ is bounded.

-Second, $A$ is a positive or negative orthant in $\R^d$.
-Assume that both events $\{S_n \ge 0\}$ and $\{S_n < 0\}$ occur infinitely often a.s., which in dimension one is equivalent to oscillation; we always mean that inequalities between points in $\R^d$ hold coordinate-wise.
-Let us stress that $S$ can be transient.
+Second, $A$ is either the non-negative or the negative orthant in $\R^d$.
+Assume that both events $\{S_n \ge 0\}$ and $\{S_n < 0\}$ occur infinitely often a.s.; we always mean that inequalities between points in $\R^d$ hold coordinate-wise.
+Notice that in dimension one this assumption is equivalent to oscillation of $S$.
+Let us again stress that $S$ can be transient.
 Then the measure